Supreme Court rules Maine's tuition assistance program must cover religious schools

 Maine's school system

-The court's ruling came in a case from Maine, a state so rural that half of its school districts have no public high school.
-The state deals with that problem by contracting with nearby high schools in other districts to take those students.
-The state pays the average cost of tuition, a bit over $11,000.
-In addition, it pays the same amount for nearly all of the 4,800 students who attend 11 private, non-sectarian academies, many of them located on the green at the center of the towns where they are located.
+The court's ruling came in a case from Maine, a state so rural that more than half of its school districts have no public high school.
+The state deals with that problem by contracting with nearby high schools in other districts and private nonsectarian private schools to take up the slack.
+The payment is the average cost of public school tuition, a bit over $11,000.

-What the state does not do is pay the tuition for students attending private religious schools.

-But now the Supreme Court has ruled that Maine's system of excluding tuition for students attending religious schools is unconstitutional.
-The court said that the First Amendment provision guaranteeing the free exercise of religion requires neutrality toward religion, and Maine's system of paying only for tuition at non-religious schools demonstrates not neutrality, but hostility to religion.
+Two families challenged the funding system contending that the state should also pay for their children's tuition at private religious schools where the curriculum is "biblically base" with religion "integrated through all content areas."

+On Tuesday, the Supreme Court agreed.
+Writing for the court majority, Chief Justice John Roberts said that when the state pays tuition for students at nonsectarian private schools, but not religious schools, "that is discrimination against religion."

 Consequences of the opinion

-Most importantly, the decision is likely to spur a drive by some private religious schools to seek public funding as charter schools.
-Until now, charter schools have been considered public schools, and religious schools were not eligible for charter status.
+Most importantly, the decision may spur a drive by some private religious schools to seek public funding as charter schools.
+Until now, charter schools have been considered public schools, and religious schools were not eligible for charter status, according to University of Michigan law and religion professor Frank Ravitch.
 But now, some in the school choice movement are seeking to change that, going to court to challenge the exclusion of religious schools from charter status.

+Notre Dame law professor Richard Garnett says charter schools "are a gray area....
+I am genuinely curious to see how the law of charter schools develops and whether we get to a point where a charter school is permitted to be as ...religiously imbued as a parochial school is. "

 What Maine can do

 As for Maine, it faces something of a dilemma.
 The state legislature will not be back at work until September, too late to adopt an alternative system for educating its students from more rural areas.
-The 4,800 students who currently attend the non-religious independent academies could be allocated to public schools elsewhere.
+The 4,800 students with state paid tuition at the non-religious independent academies could be reallocated to public schools elsewhere.
 But that would leave the academies, many of which have long histories in their districts, bereft of students.
+Some 80-to-95% of the students in these academies are paid for by the the state, according to Maine officials.
 So it is possible that the academies would become charter schools, and thus part of the public school system.

 Alternatively, the state legislature might decide to pay the tuition for students attending religious schools.
 But that would likely provoke other legal problems.
-The religious schools at the center of Tuesday's case pride themselves on imbuing students with religious views; they don't, for instance, accept gay students, gay teachers, or the children of gay parents.
+The religious schools at the center of Tuesday's case pride themselves on imbuing students with religious views; they don't, for instance, accept children from other faiths, gay students, gay teachers, or the children of gay parents.
 It is not clear that their curriculum comports with the state curriculum.
 All of that would put those schools at odds with state laws.
 And it is not even clear that any of the schools actually wants to be included in the state tuition program, especially if, as is almost certain, contracting with the state means strings are attached.

-Dissenting from Tuesday's ruling were the court's three liberals, Justices Stephen Breyer, Elena Kagan and Sonia Sotomayor.

-In her dissent, Sotomayor wrote: "This court continues to dismantle the wall of separation between church and state the the framers fought to build" she said, adding that the court now "leads us to a place to a place.....I respectfully dissent."
+The case before the Supreme Court was brought not by the schools, but by two sets of parents.

+Still, University of Pennsylvania law professor Marci Hamilton says she does not see the Supreme Court stopping here because it has "a more theocratic than secular viewpoint."

+"I think the Supreme Court is definitely on a trajectory," and "the inevitable conclusion is that what they're saying is that it's unconstitutional to deny religious schools the same funding that public schools get."